 Yes, Jen and Bill’s kids are furthering their education.
 Both of them temporarily switched to home schooling in 2020 due to the coronavirus pandemic and prior to that, they changed schools because they moved from Houston, Texas, to St. Petersburg, Florida, for Jen’s new job at Johns Hopkins All Children’s Hospital.

 In June, the neonatologist revealed Zoey was enjoying painting at home since school was out for summer.

 Where is Zoey Klein from?

-“She wanted nothing to do with us,” Jen said of her now five-year-old daughter.
+“She wanted nothing to do with us,” Jen said of her daughter’s relocation from India to America.
 “It was months before she really came around.”

-As we saw on the most recent episode of the reality show, Zoey is working on her speech.
-She’s worked with speech-language pathologist Anna Eifert for two years.
+Zoey’s efforts toward improving her speech have been documented on previous episodes of The Little Couple.
+She closely worked with speech-language pathologist Anna Eifert for two years.
 “Zoey had been exposed to an Indian language prior to arriving in the United States, so you’re going to see some delays — that would be expected,” Anna said of Zoey.
 “Zoey’s speech has come a really long way in the two and a half years I’ve seen her for therapy.”

 Much like their adopted son Will, Zoey also has dwarfism.
-Bill and Jen made it a point that they wanted to adopt a child with special needs as they have dealt with similar experiences.
-“We’ve dealt with prejudice and many challenges,” Jen told People ahead of Zoey’s adoption.
+Bill and Jen were adamant about adopting a child with “challenges” as they have dealt with similar experiences.
+“We’ve dealt with prejudice,” Jen told People ahead of Zoey’s adoption.
 “I feel very lucky and fortunate that I have the wonderful life I have.”

-In fact, Jen wants to use her and her family’s dwarfism as a way to teach people.
-“A little girl came up to me in a store and said, ‘You are a little person,’ very matter-of-factly and I said, ‘Yes, I am, thank you very much,'” she said.
+In fact, Jen was happy to speak about her family’s dwarfism as a way to teach other people.
+“A little girl came up to me in a store and said, ‘You are a little person,’ very matter-of-factly and I said, ‘Yes, I am, thank you very much,'” she recalled.
 “We have an opportunity to raise awareness and that’s wonderful.”